sfu-rsl/symrustc_toolchain/generated/README.rst

   RUN ln -s ~/llvm_source/symcc symcc_source

-At the time of writing, the build of SymCC/Runtime is not yet integrated to be made in the above SymCC submodule (i.e. not automatically triggered while building SymRustC).
-We have to separately build it inside another folder:
+At the time of writing, the build of SymCC/Runtime is not yet integrated to be automatically made whenever SymRustC is built.
+So it has to be done manually, we first download the part corresponding to SymCC/Runtime source inside this new folder:

 .. code:: Dockerfile